 In March of 2015, after years of praying and discussion, Chief Ron and the Deerfoot Board of Directors decided to explore opportunities in the mountains of North Carolina or the surrounding areas.
 The idea for Deerfoot Lodge Blue Ridge was born.
 Since then, God led Deerfoot to an ideal place called ‘Trout Lake’, which is located near Cashiers, NC.
 The Trout Lake property is 340 acres, with a 20 acre private lake, set in a pristine, mountainous and wilderness area.
 Deerfoot entered into a purchase contract in August of 2015, and began to pray and ask people to join financially in this Vision.
 By January 2016, by God’s grace, Deerfoot received gifts and pledges to purchase the Trout Lake Property without any long-term debt.

-We, the Deerfoot community, now face the daunting God-sized challenge of building the camp on this beautiful new property.
+We, the Deerfoot community, now faced the daunting God-sized challenge of building the camp on this beautiful new property.
 The cost will be God-sized, an estimated $16 Million.
-The challenge will be God-sized: bringing significant organizational changes to Deerfoot Lodge and the year-round staff.
-The opportunity, however, will be God sized as well: Opening the doors of Deerfoot to a whole new geographic region in proximity to large cities like Charlotte and Atlanta.
+The challenge would be God-sized: bringing significant organizational changes to Deerfoot Lodge and the year-round staff.
+The results, however, have been God sized as well: Opening the doors of Deerfoot to a whole new geographic region in proximity to large cities like Charlotte and Atlanta.
 We are excited about taking down the ‘no vacancy’ sign which hung at Deerfoot for many years, to say ‘yes’ to boys who want and need to be here.
+In summer 2019, Deerfoot Blue Ridge opened its doors!
+With the successful completion of the Steve Mayer Dining Lodge in 2022, the full Deerfoot Lodge Blue Ridge Vision is now a reality.